Lambaa94/Code-Refactor/README.md

 ### html

  I started out changing all generic`<div>` tags to tags that made more sense for me.
 I added alt= to all img tags to give a description to what the image was.
-I also changed the tags that incased the copyright from `<p>` to `<small>` as I thought that would be more appropriate.
 I fixed a navigation link that wasn't working do to an absent id tag.
 I also created a logo for the title.

 ### css